 - Leave from the program for personal reasons will be first credited as vacation time.
 Additional unpaid time off must be approved by the Program Director, who may request relevant documentation to substantiate the reason for the leave.
 Regardless of the reason for taking leave, the resident’s completion date may be delayed in order to fulfill time requirements for certification.
 Military leave will be granted consistent with applicable law and University policy.

 - Reasonable time for paid leave for attendance at conferences, workshops, or other professional educational activities, scheduled with the approval of the Program Director.
 Reimbursement of costs for attending functions or for other educational activities is negotiable with the Program Director.

-- Health insurance is provided to the individual resident at nominal cost.
+- Health insurance is provided to the individual resident.

 - Other benefits not mentioned here, including, but not limited to, dependent care, tax deferred annuities, and tuition waiver, are provided consistent with University plans.

 - All residents are covered for professional liability insurance through the University Risk Management and Self-Insurance program or through individual affiliated institution plans while performing duties directly related to their educational programs.

 - Meals and sleeping facilities for residents rotating on night and weekend call are provided.

 - At least one coat and two scrub suits are issued to all residents, and remain the property of the University.